General Description of Chinese Poker

 The following scheme of accrual of points is used in some countries:

-• If there are one victory, one draw, and one loss, one point is credited.
+- If there is one victory, one draw, and one loss, one point is credited.

 The bonus points can be credited in the following situations after comparing hands: